millsaj/cv/README.md

 The up to date pdf version is available as `cv.pdf` for each branch.

-Click [here](https://raw.githubusercontent.com/ajmills21a/cv/master/cv.pdf) to download a pdf of my main CV.
+Click [here](https://raw.githubusercontent.com/millsaj/cv/master/cv.pdf) to download a pdf of my main CV.

 My LinkedIn page is also available [here](https://www.linkedin.com/in/ajmills21a/).

-## Branches

-Multiple CVs are available for different job roles, these versions are held in branches as described below.

-- `base` - a base template for building new CVs, if building your own CV then you use this as a base.
-- `master` - this is my main CV and will likely be the most up to date
-- `hostelling` - this cv is targeted at travelling and working in a hostel

 ## Building